IBOR Transition Overview

 CARR has published recommended fallback language for new and existing loan agreements where the interest rate benchmark is CDOR.
 Loan agreements that include the fallback language will automatically transition from CDOR to the applicable benchmark replacement rate on the first reset date post-cessation.
 Fallback language includes credit spread adjustments which are meant to account for the economic difference between CORRA and CDOR.

-CDOR based loan facilities, including those offering the option to borrow by way of BAs, will migrate to CORRA using either a forward-looking term rate, Term CORRA, or using the daily CORRA compounded in arrears (which is the recommended replacement option for loans that are hedged with swaps in particular).
+CDOR based loan facilities, including those that offered the option to borrow by way of BAs, will have migrated to CORRA using either a forward-looking term rate, Term CORRA, or using the daily CORRA compounded in arrears (which is the recommended replacement option for loans that are hedged with swaps in particular).

-The International Swaps and Derivatives Association (“ISDA”) has published the IBOR Fallbacks Supplement (“Supplement”) which amends the 2006 ISDA Definitions (“Definitions”) for interest rate derivatives to include robust fallbacks.
-All derivatives that were entered into on or after January 25, 2021 and reference the Definitions automatically include fallbacks and do not require any further action.
-For legacy derivatives, parties will need to amend their existing agreements to incorporate fallbacks by either choosing to adhere to ISDA’s 2020 IBOR Fallbacks Protocol (“Protocol”) or entering into a bilateral amending agreement.
-Alternatively, parties can simply transition their existing CDOR positions by amending them to CORRA positions.
+The International Swaps and Derivatives Association (“ISDA”) has published the IBOR Fallbacks Supplement (“Supplement”) which amends the ISDA Definitions (“Definitions”) for interest rate derivatives to include robust fallbacks.
+All derivatives entered into on or after January 25, 2021 and reference the Definitions automatically include fallbacks and do not require further action.
+For legacy derivatives, parties were required to amend their existing agreements to incorporate fallbacks by either choosing to adhere to ISDA’s 2020 IBOR Fallbacks Protocol (“Protocol”) or entering into a bilateral amending agreement.
+Alternatively, parties simply transition their existing CDOR positions by amending them to CORRA positions.

 The full Protocol text can be found here.

-On the 2nd August 2023 CARR began publishing FAQ’s related to the CDOR transition.
+CARR has published FAQ’s related to the CDOR transition.
 These FAQs cover several key issues including the overall transition, derivatives, loans, fallback language, CORRA, Term CORRA and the disappearance of Bankers’ Acceptances.
 They can be found here.

 How CIBC supports the CDOR transition